-- 1. What pollutants (or properties of pollutants) have the most impact on ocean health? - 2.
+- 1. What are the most significant ways humans impact ocean health? - 2.
+What pollutants have the most impact on ocean health? - 3.
 How do pollutants affect all species in an ecosystem?
-Why are certain species more affected by ocean pollutants than others? - 3.
-Why are Indigenous peoples disproportionately affected by ocean pollution?
+Why are certain species more affected by ocean pollutants than others?

-Take Ocean Wise Plastic Pledge!
+Take the Ocean Wise Plastic Pledge.
 Reduce your consumption of single-use plastic, for example: bring a reusable water bottle or reusable containers in your lunchbox!

-Not only does reducing your consumption of single-use plastic (such as plastic straws or bags) prevent plastics from entering the environment, but it also discourages their production and the release of harmful chemicals used to create them (including the industrial chemicals harming killer whales!)
-By taking Ocean Wise's' Plastic Pledge and reducing your use of plastics, you are contributing to the reduction of not one, but two types of ocean pollutants from entering our waterways.
+Not only does reducing your consumption of single-use plastic (such as plastic straws or bags) prevent plastics from entering the environment, but it also discourages their production and the release of harmful chemicals used to create them (including industrial chemicals harming killer whales!)
+By taking the Ocean Wise Plastic Pledge and reducing your use of plastics, you are contributing to the reduction of not one, but two types of ocean pollutants from entering our waterways.